How to Connect Microsoft Teams Chats with Slack (2026)

 Can I connect Slack to a Microsoft Teams chat?

 Conclude Connect supports external connections via email invitations.
 The company initiating the invite (from either Slack or Teams) sends an email to the external organization.
 Once accepted, the two sides can connect either a Teams chat or channel to a Slack channel, depending on the flow.
-The external organization doesn’t need a Conclude license to connect either, making it a cost-effective, scalable alternative to cross-platform messaging.
+The external organization doesn’t need a Conclude license to connect, making it a cost-effective, scalable alternative to cross-platform messaging.

 What’s the best way to integrate Slack and Teams messaging?